AdrienFausteGay/GRAFS-E/docs/source/input.md

 # Input Data

 In this section, we describe the **input data** required for the proper functioning of **GRAFS-E**.
+Data can use several sources but must be coherent.
+If data are lacking, you can use defaut value or hypothesis.
+For example, if a crop production is unavailable, use crop area and mean crop productivity.
 The data is organized into two Excel files: one project spreadsheet and one data spreadsheet.

 ## Project Spreadsheet